ashwin-magalu/MERN-microservices-advanced/README.md

     - Restart Skaffold:
         - Run in the root directory: skaffold dev
     - Open https://ticketing.dev/api/users/currentuser in your browser now to check whether everything is working fine

+# DB management and modeling
+## Creating DB in Kubernetes
+1. Create a new file named auth-mongo-depl.yaml in k8s folder
+2. Restart Skaffold
+3. Run: kubectl get pods

+    If we delete or restart the pod running mongoDB, we will lose all of the data in it.

+## Connecting to MongoDB
+1. Install mongoose and connect to DB using Host and Port you added in auth-mongo-depl.yaml